uppedtrout/Better-config/README.md

 I cause thy name to be known among men
 I cause they house to be seen amoung men
 I cause thy spells to be heard amoung men
-I cause thy evil perfumes to be smelt amoung menDownloaded from www.holybooks.com I unclothe thy wickedness and evil
+I cause thy evil perfumes to be smelt amoung men
+I unclothe thy wickedness and evil
 And bring your sorceries to naught!
 It is not I, but NANAKANISURRA